Lydia Loveless: Career

-In February 2014, Loveless released her third full-length record, Somewhere Else, on Bloodshot Records, which has a dark, "poppy" vibe.
-Stereogum said Loveless is using her "unmistakable voice as a songwriter, and she's only getting better at using it to blur the line between running her mouth and pouring out her heart."
+In February 2014, Loveless released their third full-length record, Somewhere Else, on Bloodshot Records, which has a dark, "poppy" vibe.
+Stereogum said Loveless is using their "unmistakable voice as a songwriter, and she's only getting better at using it to blur the line between running her mouth and pouring out her heart."
 Loveless was listed as one of "5 Best New Artist for January 14" by Spin magazine.
-The record includes "Head", a single Loveless wrote with her guitar player, Todd May, a fellow songwriter.
+The record includes "Head", a single Loveless wrote with their guitar player, Todd May, a fellow songwriter.
 The album had a very positive reception and entered Billboard's Heatseekers chart (new entries to Billboard charts, compiled by Nielsen SoundScan) the first week of its release at position number 7.

 In April 2014, Loveless released the Mile High/Blind 7" record for Record Store Day.
 The record had a non-album cut titled "Mile High" on the A side and a cover of Kesha's "Blind" on the B side.
 It was a limited edition release on lime green vinyl.
 The tracks were released in digital album format on May 27, 2014.

 In April 2015, Loveless was part of a Record Store Day release with label-mate, Cory Branan.
 The two artists cover two Prince songs: Loveless doing "I Would Die 4 U" and Branan doing "Under the Cherry Moon".
 The 7" limited edition releases were also pressed onto purple vinyl.

-Loveless donated her vocal talent to the end credits song from the film, A Dog Named Gucci, in the song "One Voice", which also features the voices of Norah Jones, Aimee Mann, Susanna Hoffs, Neko Case, Brian May and Kathryn Calder.
+Loveless donated their vocal talent to the end credits song from the film, A Dog Named Gucci, in the song "One Voice", which also features the voices of Norah Jones, Aimee Mann, Susanna Hoffs, Neko Case, Brian May and Kathryn Calder.
 It was produced by Dean Falcone, who also wrote the film's score.
 "One Voice" was released on Record Store Day, April 16, 2016, with profits from the sale of the single going to benefit animal charities.

-In August 2016, Bloodshot Records released her third studio album, Real.
-Her first ever music video, for the album's first single "Longer" received its world premiere through Rolling Stone in July 2016.
+In August 2016, Bloodshot Records released their third studio album, Real.
+Their first ever music video, for the album's first single "Longer" received its world premiere through Rolling Stone in July 2016.
 The video was directed by filmmaker Gorman Bechard, who directed the documentary on Loveless.
 On August 19, a second Bechard-directed music video was released this time for the song "Clumps".
-The next morning Loveless and her band made their American TV network debut, performing three songs on CBS Saturday Morning.
+The next morning Loveless and their band made their American TV network debut, performing three songs on CBS Saturday Morning.
 A video for the song "European", also directed by Bechard, debuted in November 2016.